truffle-box/react-box/README.md

 * __Why is there both a truffle.js file and a truffle-config.js file?__

     `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
-Feel free to it if it's irrelevant to your platform.
+Feel free to delete it if it's irrelevant to your platform.

 * __Where is my production build?__